beauhodes/beauhodes.github.io/_posts/2021-06-30-flashloans.md

     assets[1] = address(0x6b175474e89094c44da98b954eedeac495271d0f); //DAI token address

     uint256[] memory amounts = new uint256[](1);
-    amounts[0] = 100 ether; //specify loan amount: 100 ether worth of DAI tokens
+    amounts[0] = 100 ether; //Specify loan amount: 100 ether worth of DAI tokens

     uint256[] memory modes = new uint256[](1);
-    modes[0] = 0; //no debt: loan must all be paid back in the same transaction
+    modes[0] = 0; //No debt: loan must all be paid back in the same transaction

-    address onBehalfOf = address(this); //ignore for now bytes memory params = ""; //would need to encode if used - for instance "abi.encode(address(this), insert_params_here)"
+    address onBehalfOf = address(this); //Ignore for now bytes memory params = ""; //Would need to encode if used - for instance "abi.encode(address(this), insert_params_here)"
-    uint16 referralCode = 0; //ignore for now
+    uint16 referralCode = 0; //Ignore for now

-    LENDING_POOL.flashLoan(receiver, assets, amounts, modes, onBehalfOf, params, referralCode); //initiate the flash loan }
+    LENDING_POOL.flashLoan(receiver, assets, amounts, modes, onBehalfOf, params, referralCode); //Communicate with lending pool to get the flash loan
+  }

   //Called by us to initiate the flash loan